 Brinsfield (2014) reviews literature on the effects of employee voice mechanisms.
 Although these do not include whistleblowing procedures, employee voice mechanisms correlate positively with employee’s expectation of problem resolution, and negatively with employee turnover.
 Addison and Belfield (2003) argue that rather than collective voice, it is individual voice that lowers the risk of workers quitting.
-Nevertheless, union might not have to move away from their traditional struggle for collective voice.
+Nevertheless, unions might not have to move away from their traditional struggle for collective voice.
 Kaine (2014: 176) asserts that there are examples emerging which ‘demonstrate an increasing willingness by unions to experiment with innovative regulatory regimes.’
 We assert here that whistleblowing policies and procedures might be one such ‘innovative regime’.
 Lewis (2006) found that whistleblowing procedures are likely to be more influential if unions played a part in developing them and have their support.
-However, in a review of official guidelines for whistleblowing policies, Vandekerckhove and Lewis (2012) found only the British Standards Institute (BSI 2008) advises organisations to consult with unions on the matter.
-Again, the limited whistleblowing literature on the role of unions resonates with the gap in the literature voice scholars point at.
+However, in a review of official guidelines for whistleblowing policies, Vandekerckhove and Lewis (2012) found that only the British Standards Institute (BSI 2008) advises organisations to consult with unions on the matter.
+Again, the limited literature on the role of unions in the whistleblowing process resonates with the gap in the literature that voice scholars point ot.
 For example, Budd (2014: 484) notes that ‘the weakening of the hard law of the state can potentially be offset by bolstering the regulatory role of […] workers themselves.’

 This implies unions could also play a role in campaigning at a national or international level, e.g. for whistleblower protection or for creating a positive public perception of whistleblowers.
 Although in the UK, the TUC is listed as a draft committee member for both BSI (2008) and the Whistleblowing Code of Practice (PCaW 2013a), there is no explicit union campaigning in favour of whistleblowers.
 Vandekerckhove (2006) found that in only two countries were unions at the forefront of campaigning for better whistleblower protection: Canada and the Netherlands.
-In contrast, Katz and Lenglet (2010) write that French union see whistleblowing policies as an icon of Anglo-Saxon models of transparency, which they fear hinder their union mission as representatives of the employees to management.
+In contrast, Katz and Lenglet (2010) write that French unions see whistleblowing policies as an icon of Anglo-Saxon models of transparency, which they fear hinder their union mission as representatives of the employees .
 Since whistleblowing is acknowledged by political and financial institutions throughout the world as being an effective tool in the fight against corruption (Carr & Lewis 2010), unions might work internationally on an issue that has recognised global significance and such activity could co-ordinated through the ITUC, ETUC or International Labour Organisation.

 Trade union voice in the 3-tiered whistleblowing model

-Kaine (2014) offers a critical discussion of Freeman and Medoff (1984) assertion that unions have two main functions or faces – monopoly of labour and collective voice – and posits a model of different levels and methods of union voice.
+Kaine (2014) offers a critical discussion of Freeman and Medoff’s (1984) assertion that unions have two main functions or faces – monopoly of labour and collective voice – and posits a model of different levels and methods of union voice.
 Kaine (2014: 175) asserts that unions do provide voice at individual level but this may ‘require unions to call on the collective power of their membership, at a workplace (or occasionally) higher level.’
 This leads Kaine to view unions as a system of multi-level governance, meaning that ‘the levels are not mutually exclusive and that, being multi-scalar, union voice is a richly textured phenomenon’ (Kaine 2014: 175).
 The levels Kaine analytically distinguishes are: individual, workplace, industry, national, and supra-national.
-The framework allows Kaine to make sense of cases where unions have engaged in innovative methods to regulate conditions of employment beyond the bounds of conventional collective bargaining.
-In doing so, Kaine (2014) suggests possible futures of union representation that could tackle the challenges to traditional notions of union representation.
-In this paper we speculate what an enhanced role unions could play in bringing about more successful whistleblowing.
+This framework allows Kaine to make sense of cases where unions have engaged in innovative methods to regulate conditions of employment beyond the bounds of conventional collective bargaining.
+In doing so, Kaine (2014) suggests possible future forms of of union representation that could tackle the challenges to traditional notions.
+In this article we speculate about the enhanced role unions could play in bringing about more successful whistleblowing.